feloundou/personal-page/content/authors/admin/_index.md

 - Visitors
 ---

-This page will serve as a repository to share my journey to learning how to help machines learn.
-I will also be documenting daily discoveries on my Roam notes page.
-You may reach out to me to get reading permissions.
+This site will serve as a repository to share a journey towards learning how to help machines learn, an endeavour supported by OpenAI.
+I will document my daily discoveries on my Roam notes page.
+You may reach out to me to get reading permissions or to share feedback.